Everything from conception to completion

 - Outside of the Melbourne CBD, a heritage overlay exists for of many parts of the city.
 A planning permit will be needed for any renovation to occur on most properties that have heritage or vegetation overlays.

 - These regulations will also extend to demolitions, painting, and construction of fences around heritage dwellings.

 If you’re unsure about your home’s status, get in touch with Supa Group.

 5. Project roadblocks

-As with any big project, there are obstacles that can stall your home renovation project.
+As with any big project (eg. a adding a top floor to a house), there are obstacles that can stall your home renovation project.
 Some are foreseeable, some may come as a surprise.
 Common pitfalls can include:

 • Poor, dangerous or irresponsible workmanship, leading to fines and complete project restarts.

 • Infrequent work from hired contractors putting you far behind schedule.

 • Contractors being pulled away to bigger and more lucrative jobs.

 The solution to these problems, and the other considerations described above, is to employ the help of professionals.
 Expert tradespeople and designers are worth their weight in gold.
 If you want your get your dream project off to the best possible start, look for a construction company that offers the lot.